What is a Credit Card?

 - Loan facility – Some credit card companies offer their customer to get an instant loan against their available credit limit, without any paperwork.
 This feature is very helpful when you need instant cash.

-Cons – Apart from the advantages there are some disadvantages of credit card too.
+Cons – Apart from the advantages there are some disadvantages of credit cards too.

 - Interest charge – credit card charges high-interest rates, that ranges around 40% annually, this is the highest rate of interest.
 If you fail to pay your due amount in time or you withdraw cash with your credit card, the card provider will start calculating interest on your dues.